 I can’t imagine, as a sportswriter, not having access to a place to, to write your story.
 I can’t imagine that.
 He had to cover the team a whole year, before the Baseball Writers Association of America even let, you know, Wendell join.

 BROOKE GLADSTONE: In the Courier, the black paper for which Wendell was still writing, even as he was traveling with Robinson, he encouraged black fans to conduct themselves well at games and he downplayed the ugly impact of racial incidents in baseball.

 BILL PLASHCKE: That’s what he counseled Robinson, and that’s how he wrote.
 He write it like, you know what, we – we’re supposed to be here, we belong here.
 Let’s act like we belong here, and let’s act like anything that happens to us, we can handle it.

 BROOKE GLADSTONE: Describe what he looked like.

 BILL PLASHCKE: Wendell had, you know, big glasses and, you know, he was a slightly built man and just kind of blended in.
 He wasn't loud and he wasn't abrasive.
-And it was interesting - I'm describing him mostly from the one photo I’ve seen of him and from his – what his wife has told me because nobody really knew what Wendell looked or sounded like ‘cause they didn’t take pictures of sportswriters back then.
+And it was interesting, and I'm describing him mostly from the one photo I’ve seen of him and from his – what his wife has told me, because nobody really knew what Wendell looked or sounded like ‘cause they didn’t take pictures of sportswriters back then.

 BROOKE GLADSTONE: He did later become an on-air sports broadcaster for WGN, right?